6,000 total participants in our dataviz training academy so far (with 5 cohorts going through our Full Courses in 2021 alone).

 Ever feel like Microsoft Office wasn’t designed with data viz in mind?
 Do you have actions that need to be repeated over and over and over again?

-In this blog post, Andrew Forsman is sharing how “a voice command and dictation software called Dragon can help overcome some of Office’s limitations.”
+In this blog post, Lauren Fox shared how “a voice command and dictation software called Dragon can help overcome some of Office’s limitations.”

 While I’m a big believer in everyday software, I love learning how new software can save us time and effort so we can focus on creating great data viz.